Adam Duvall Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 26th in the league with a collective 8.2 strikeouts per nine innings.
+- The 8.2 strikeouts per nine innings put together by the Royals pitching staff ranks 26th in MLB.

-- The Royals have a 5.15 team ERA that ranks 28th across all league pitching staffs.
+- The Royals have a 5.17 team ERA that ranks 28th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.